jackdcasey/nginx-file-share/README.md

 ## Create or Add Certificates

-If you have certificates available, please place them in the certs directory, named:
+If you have certificates available, place them in the certs directory with names:
 - cert.pem
 - key.pem